kubernetes/website/docs/reference/api-concepts.md

 Like a watch operation, a `continue` token will expire after a short amount of time (by default 5 minutes) and return a `410 Gone` if more results cannot be returned.
 In this case, the client will need to start from the beginning or omit the `limit` parameter.

-For example, if there are 1253 pods on the cluster, and the client wants to receive chunks of 500 pods at a time, they would request those chunks as follows:
+For example, if there are 1,253 pods on the cluster and the client wants to receive chunks of 500 pods at a time, they would request those chunks as follows:

-1. List all of the pods on a cluster, retrieving up to 500 pods each time
+1. List all of the pods on a cluster, retrieving up to 500 pods each time.

         GET /api/v1/pods?limit=500
         ---